 Clarke Quay: If you want to experience the nightlife in Singapore, Clarke Quay is the place to be!

 Japanese and Chinese Gardens and Lakeside Garden: While the gardens are found outside of Singapore’s main tourist hub, they are worth adding to your itinerary.
 Stroll around to see the different plants, statues of Chinese heroes and even a Pagoda built on the lake!
-The gardens are open every day from 6 a.m to 11 p.m (update: the Chinese and Japanese Gardens are currently undertaking renovations until 2021 but the Lakeside Garden is still open).
+The gardens are open every day from 6 a.m to 11 p.m (update: both the Japanese and Chinese gardens are currently under renovation but the Lakeside Garden is still open).

 Singapore Botanic Garden: The Singapore Botanic Garden houses many tropical plants as well as the National Orchid garden.
 Entrance is free except for the Orchid Garden which costs S$5 (US$ 3.50).
 The gardens are open daily from 5 a.m to 12 a.m.